-Who’s Laughing Now?
+What Happened to Jon Stewart?

-Jon Stewart is comedy royalty.
+He is comedy royalty.
 But the world has changed since he was at the height of his powers.

 In March 2021, shortly after Jon Stewart joined Twitter, he tapped the microphone and used his new pulpit to make amends for an infamous act of aggression from his distant past.